Last Updated: Oct 16, 2024

 In general terms, the users in separate connections (databases) are considered different unrelated users, even if the details such as email, phone number email are the same.
 For example, one user instance resides in the Regular Database connection (auth0|…) and another in the Passwordless Database connection (sms|…).

 Multiple accounts can have the same phone number registered as MFA, even within the same connection.
-There is currently no way to prevent this from happening.
+This is by design and there is currently no built-in option to prevent this from happening.

 Solution